 2012 June - Socialists win comfortable majority in parliamentary elections.

-2012 August - France posts zero growth in the second quarter of 2012, as in the previous two - a better result than expected.
+2012 August - France posts zero growth in the second quarter of 2012, as in the previous two.

-2012 November - Moody's rating agency downgrades France's credit rating from the top triple-A billing to Aa1, with an option to cut it again.
-Moody's blames stalled economic growth, the risk of a Greek euro exit and the danger of France having to help bail out other eurozone countries.Intervention in Mali
+2012 November - Moody's rating agency downgrades France's credit rating from the top triple-A billing to Aa1, citing weak growth and the eurozone crisis.Intervention in Mali

-2013 January - French commandos mount an operation in Somalia to try rescue a hostage, but the bid fails.
-Al-Shabab Islamist rebels later say they have executed the man.
+2013 January - French commando raid to rescue a hostage in Somalia fails.
+Al-Shabab Islamist rebels later say they executed the man.

-French forces intervene in Mali and help government regain control over the north of the country seized by Islamists.
-It begins to withdraw the troops in April.
+French forces intervene in Mali and help government recapture northern regions seized by Islamists.
+They begin to withdraw in April.

-2013 May - France enters second recession in four years after the economy shrank by 0.2% in the first quarter.
-The economy shrank by the same amount in the last quarter of 2012.
+2013 May - France enters second recession in four years after the economy shrinks by 0.2% in the first quarter.

 2013 June - The International Monetary Fund calls on France to lower its labour costs and halt tax hikes to boost both growth and its competitiveness, or else face a widening gap with its European neighbours.